zeek/zeek/doc/scripting/index.rst

 parse time if the ``&redef`` attribute has been used.
 Afterwards (in runtime) the constants are unalterable.
 In most cases, re-definable constants are used in Bro scripts as containers for configuration options.
-For example, the configuration option to log password decrypted from HTTP streams is stored in ``HTTP::default_capture_password`` as shown in the stripped down excerpt from :doc:`/scripts/base/protocols/http/main.bro` below.
+For example, the configuration option to log passwords decrypted from HTTP streams is stored in :bro:see:`HTTP::default_capture_password` as shown in the stripped down excerpt from :doc:`/scripts/base/protocols/http/main.bro` below.

 .. btest-include:: ${BRO_SRC_ROOT}/scripts/base/protocols/http/main.bro
-   :lines: 8-10,19-21,120
+   :lines: 9-11,20-22,121

 Because the constant was declared with the ``&redef`` attribute, if we needed to turn this option on globally, we could do so by adding the